-If you just stopped and this time I really mean STOP for just a minute, breath and then put everything down you would realize that your mind is going 300 km per hour.
+If you just stopped and this time, I really mean STOP for just a minute, breath and then put everything down you would realize that your mind is going 300 km per hour.
 This engine is going to shut down soon, and no matter how many times you change its oil, the millage is going crazy.

 You aren’t here on this planet to be running this hard or trying to accomplish many activities just to get it done.
 I am not just mentioning work, school, and parenting.
 I can discuss many other incidents.
 Have you ever been on holiday and all you have done is take photos?
 Run here take a shot then run there take another shot without spending a second to even look around you and enjoy the place you have paid to visit?
-Do you not eat your food faster while you are reading or checking your phone at the same time so that you can get more done in that small period?
+Do you not eat your food faster while you are reading or checking your phone at the same time so that you can get more done in that small period of time?
 Are you nodding right now in agreement?

 Taking a vacation once a year for two weeks is just not going to cut it, and I can easily tell you why your body is too tired and cannot revive in just two weeks.
 Take a break every day and undertake things one at a time.
 Go to one place at a time.

 Many meditate 15 minutes a day but if you don’t want to do that then just sit for 15 minutes every day without checking your phone, answering anyone’s request and thinking about what you are going to do next!